-Since our inception, inflation in China has not materially impacted our results of operations.
-According to the National Bureau of Statistics of China, the year-over-year percent changes in the consumer price index for December 2019, 2020 and 2021 were increases of 4.5%, 0.2% and 1.5% respectively.
-Although we have not in the past been materially affected by inflation since our inception, we can provide no assurance that we will not be affected in the future by higher rates of inflation in China.
+Since the Group's inception, inflation in China has not materially impacted the Group's results of operations.
+According to the National Bureau of Statistics of China, the year-over-year percent changes in the consumer price index for December 2020, 2021 and 2022 were increases of 0.2%, 1.5% and 1.8%, respectively.
+Although the Group has not in the past been materially affected by inflation since the Group's inception, the Group can provide no assurance that the Group will not be affected in the future by higher rates of inflation in China.